rikuf2/basic-csharp/src/content/index.md

 hidden: false
 ---

 Welcome to the Basics of Programming with C# course!
-The course begins 1.9.2021 and ends 1.5.2022.

 ## If you just want to learn